redjax/redkb/docs/programming/python/dynaconf/index.md

 ### Secrets file

 For local development, you can also store secrets (API keys, passwords, etc) in a `.secrets.toml` file.
-You **can** commit this file to git, because you should be creating a `.secrets.local.toml` file to override the defaults you set in `.secrets.toml`. **DO NOT COMMIT THE .local VERSION OF YOUR SECRETS FILE TO GIT**!
+You **can** commit this file to git, because you should be creating a `.secrets.local.toml` file to override the defaults you set in `.secrets.toml`.

+**DO NOT COMMIT THE `*.local.toml` VERSION OF YOUR SECRETS FILE TO GIT**!
 You should put real values in `.secrets.local.toml`, and you do not want to track those in version control!

 Declaring secrets is exactly the same as writing a `settings.toml` file.
 You do not even *have* to separate these configurations, but it is recommended to separate secrets from configurations for cleanliness and separation of concerns.